benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 # Cancer-Cell-Response-Model-Cold-Drug-
 Code and required data sets to run cancer-cell response model. \
-Uses multi-omics of cancer cell lines obtained from Depmap.org and the GDSC and drug's molecular features to predict sensitivity (lnIC50). \
+Uses multi-omics of cancer cell lines, obtained from Depmap.org and the GDSC, alongside drugs' molecular features to predict sensitivity (lnIC50). \
 Achieves a mean Pearson correlation of 0.569 in a cold drug environment across a 5-fold cv.

 See 'Scripts' branch for code. \